-Apart from the $249.99 at Amazon you’ll pay for this Chrome OS hybrid, the greatest tie-breaker for whether you’ll buy this device is the type of Chromebook you’re looking for.
+Apart from the price you’ll pay for this Chrome OS hybrid, the greatest tie-breaker for whether you’ll buy this device is the type of Chromebook you’re looking for.
 If you’ve been on the fence for a Chromebook that promotes the Android-fused future Google is pushing, the Lenovo Chromebook C330 (81HY0000US) is what you need.
 It hews closer to the modern Chromebook format, boasting a great keyboard and longer battery life, while still being able to flip into a tablet.

 Alternatively, if you seek a robust, more powerful Chromebook, then your options expand greatly with any budget from the Asus C302CA-DHM4, Google Pixelbook, and the Acer Spin 13 as the usual suspects.

 If you’re on a tight budget and need something simple, the Lenovo C330 is perfectly capable of handling Web surfing, emailing, Google Docs/Office Online productivity work, and casual gaming of most Chromebooks; with the added versatile of a convertible design at a low price.